DBAJamey/awesome-database-tools/_posts/2026-09-21-best-sql-server-ides-tools-for-all-use-cases.md

 Its adaptability makes it a strong choice for teams already working across multiple database systems.

-#### What G2 reviewers say

-DataGrip rates 4.6/5 from 126 reviews on G2.
-Reviewers repeatedly call out the autocomplete, the ease of connecting to multiple databases at once, and the DDL preview on hover as daily time savers.
-The recurring criticism is price relative to usage; several reviewers say the subscription is hard to justify unless you use it every day, and note it is memory hungry like other JetBrains products, with occasional stability issues after updates.
-[Read the reviews on G2](https://www.g2.com/products/datagrip/reviews).

 ## 7. Toad for SQL Server: A GUI Alternative With a New AI Assistant

 ![Toad logo]()